ikostan/SkyLockAssault/files/docs/milestones/18/PART_1_Encryption_key_generation_failure_in_web_export.md

 export caching is disabled, ensuring a fresh recompile on each deployment and preventing crashes related to a stale production salt.

+Improves the CI salt injection script and tests to robustly handle unset and multiline PRODUCTION_SALT values while adjusting the itch.io deployment workflow to always re-zip a patched export at the expected archive path.

 ---

 ### File-Level Changes